Protect our Waterways from Invasive Clams

 What are Invasive Clams?

-Invasive freshwater clams are Corbicula species and are sometimes referred to as ‘Gold Clams.’
-They are a small shellfish that has been introduced to Aotearoa accidentally and now threatens our ecosystems.
-We want to work together to keep it out of our biggest lake, Lake Taupō!
+Invasive freshwater clams are a Corbicula species that are sometimes referred to as ‘Gold Clams’, a name that sounds far too nice for such an invasive species!
+Invasive species, means a species that does not belong here and can harm our environment.
+These invasive clams are small shellfish that have been introduced to Aotearoa accidentally and now threaten our ecosystems and our infrastructure.
+We want to work together to keep them out of our biggest lake, Lake Taupō!

 Currently, we do NOT have invasive clams in Lake Taupō.
-You might have heard that invasive clams were found in 2024 at the lagoon used as a water park (The Aqua Park) near Taupō.
+You might have heard that invasive clams were found in 2024 at the lagoon used as a water park (Lake Taupō Aqua Park) near Taupō.
 This is true, but those clams were a different species, Corbicula australis, from Australia.
-There are plans underway to eradicate these ones as they are in a contained space.
+There are plans underway to eradicate these ones, as they are in a contained space.
 Scientists say they have been there at least 4 years.

-The ones found in the Waikato river are a species that originally came from Asia.
+The ones found in the Waikato river are a species that originally came from Asia, Corbicula fluminae.
 This species of clam has accidentally been introduced to many places in Europe and the USA.
 These places continue to battle with these clams, as they have had an effect on native wildlife and on infrastructure, such as power production and irrigation.
-Unfortunately, they can badly damage the environment that they are introduced to and are impossible to eradicate from a river.
-They will continue to spread downstream on the current.
+Unfortunately, they can badly damage the environment that they are introduced to and are impossible to eradicate from a river, as they will continue to spread downstream on the current.
+Luckily for us, Lake Taupō is upstream from where they have been found, so they will not naturally spread to our lake.
+If they are introduced to Lake Taupō, it will be by human activity.
+Let’s work together to ensure that doesn’t happen!

 Invasive clams are small.
 Photo: Ministry for Primary Industries

-A very small symmetrical shellfish (the ‘knob’ or join is in the middle!)
+A symmetrical shellfish (the ‘knob’ or join is in the middle!)

 Rounded fan shape